Quickstart: Create a private container registry using Azure PowerShell

 Finally, use docker push to push the image to the registry instance.
 Replace

 <login-server> with the login server name of your registry instance.
 This example creates the hello-world repository, containing the

 After pushing the image to your container registry, remove the

 hello-world:v1 image from your local Docker environment.
 (Note that this docker rmi command does not remove the image from the hello-world repository in your Azure container registry.)

 Now, you can pull and run the

 hello-world:v1 container image from your container registry by using docker run:

 Unable to find image 'mycontainerregistry.azurecr.io/hello-world:v1' locally v1: Pulling from hello-world Digest: sha256:662dd8e65ef7ccf13f417962c2f77567d3b132f12c95909de6c85ac3c326a345 Status: Downloaded newer image for mycontainerregistry.azurecr.io/hello-world:v1 Hello from Docker!
 This message shows that your installation appears to be working correctly. [...]

 Clean up resources

-In this quickstart, you created an Azure Container Registry with the Azure CLI, and launched an instance of it in Azure Container Instances.
-Continue to the Azure Container Instances tutorial for a deeper look at ACI.
+In this quickstart, you created an Azure Container Registry with Azure PowerShell, pushed a container image, and pulled and ran the image from the registry.
+Continue to the Azure Container Registry tutorials for a deeper look at ACR.